4FTSQRL/IDS/README.md

 # IDS
+Authors: 4FTSQRL and KryptonPhantom

- Basic IDS/IPS with Python for Linux Machine
+Summary: Basic IDS/IPS with Python for Linux Machine